DayByDayBy/cluas/dev_diary.md

    - Updated `get_character_response()` to parse Gradio 6.x format and extract text from content blocks
    - Updated `chat_fn()` to return messages in the new structured format
    - Verified compatibility with Gradio 6.0.0-dev.4

+5. **Groq Tool Calling Error**: "Tool choice is none, but model called a tool" (400 error). **Resolution**: Added `tool_choice="auto"` parameter to both Corvus and Magpie's Groq API calls.
+This allows the model to decide whether to use tools, rather than defaulting to None which rejects tool calls.

 ### Testing
 - All characters instantiate successfully